enqueuer-land/enqueuer/README.md

 **custom**
 Depending on the protocol implementation/library/author's mood, the publisher/subscription may have additional hooks.
-As a good practice, is suggested, when implementing your own protocol library, to start the hook name with on preposition.
 Such as onError, onFileNotFound and onRedirect...
 [Http-proxy subscription test file](https://github.com/enqueuer-land/enqueuer/blob/master/examples/http-proxy.yml) is an excellent example, check it out.